royboy789/wordpress-firebase-chat/readme.txt

 === Plugin Name ===
-Contributors: guavaworks
+Contributors: guavaworks, elvismdev, fatmedia
 Donate link: http://www.codecavalry.com/royboy789
 Tags: angularjs, client side, single page application, chat, chat room, chatroom, firebase Requires at least: 3.9
-Tested up to: 4.1.1
+Tested up to: 4.2.2
-Stable tag: 1
+Stable tag: 2.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Use the Chat Rooms plugin to have chat rooms added to your site, powered by [Firebase](https://www.firebase.com).
+Use the Chat Rooms plugin to have chat rooms added to your site, powered by Firebase and AngularJS.

 == Description ==

 Powered by the [AngularJS for WP](https://wordpress.org/plugins/angularjs-for-wp/) plugin and [Firebase](https://www.firebase.com), add real time communication to your site, for free.
 Create a new chat room (custom post type) and off you go!

-*Fully CSS customizable
+* Fully CSS customizable
-*Template powered - __coming soon__
+* Template powered - just copy the template file in the template directory into your theme - firebase-chat/chatroom.php and override as you need.

 == Installation ==